Eric Temple Bell: Career

 Bell was part of the faculty first at the University of Washington and later at the California Institute of Technology.
 While at the University of Washington, he taught Howard P. Robertson and encouraged him to enroll at Caltech for his doctoral studies.

 Bell researched number theory; see in particular Bell series.
 He attempted—not altogether successfully—to make the traditional umbral calculus (understood at that time to be the same thing as the "symbolic method" of Blissard) logically rigorous.
 He also did much work using generating functions, treated as formal power series, without concern for convergence.
 He is the eponym of the Bell polynomials and the Bell numbers of combinatorics.

 In 1924 Bell was awarded the Bôcher Memorial Prize for his work in mathematical analysis.
 In 1927, he was elected to the National Academy of Sciences.
 He was elected to the American Philosophical Society in 1937.
 He died in 1960 in Watsonville, California.

 Work

 Fiction and poetry

 During the early 1920s, Bell wrote several long poems.
 He also wrote several science fiction novels by the pseudonym John Taine, which independently invented some of the earliest devices and ideas of science fiction.
 His novels later also serialised in magazines.
 Basil Davenport, writing in The New York Times, described Taine as "one of the first real scientists to write science-fiction [who] did much to bring it out of the interplanetary cops-and-robbers stage".
-But he concluded that "[Taine] is sadly lacking as a novelist, in style and especially in characterization".
+But he concluded that "[Taine] is sadly lacking as a novelist, in style and especially in characterization"..
+In contrast, Taine was highly praised as a writer in science fiction journals.
+P. Schuyler Miller, for example, praised his work - "... in every one of his books he is standing at your elbow, nudging you with evident relish ..."